do-adams/koa-react-ssr-example/README.md

 ### [Gatsby.js](http://gatsbyjs.org/)

 This framework is awesome.
-It comes with a lot of usefully plugins and the final code is split per page, really optimized, pre-rendered to HTML for initial loads and this is very developer-friendly.
+It comes with a lot of usefully plugins and the final code is split per page, really optimized, pre-rendered to HTML for initial loads, does not requires a live server (just static hosting) and this is very developer-friendly.

-But Gatsby.js [is not suited for really dynamic webpages](https://github.com/gatsbyjs/gatsby/issues/1538) (yes you can generate "dynamic" routes but adding new routes requires to rebuild the app).
-Also you still have that really log Redux related files all over your application.
+Yet Gatsby.js [is not suited for very dynamic webpages](https://github.com/gatsbyjs/gatsby/issues/1538) (yes you can generate "dynamic" routes but adding new routes requires to rebuild the app).
+Also you still have a lot of Redux boilerplate all over your application.

 ### Not using React at all

-How about getting rid of Redux and the complex session and permission management from the browser and do that job back in the server as we are used to do it.
-The database (the REAL single-source of truth, sorry Redux) is close to your web application, everything is hidden by default and you have control on what are you really sending to the browser and displaying to the user.
-We have been doing server-side-rendering for years before it was even a thing.
+How about getting rid of Redux and the complex session and permission management from the browser and do that job back in the server as we are used to do it?
+The database (the **real** single-source of truth, not Redux) is close to your web application, everything is hidden by default and you have control on what are you really sending to the browser and displaying to the user.
+We have been doing server-side-rendering for years before it was even a major concern.

-But we are back to the common problems of dealing with CSS and inline and ugly Javascript logic and external scripts and the old fashioned syntax.
+But we are back to the common problems of dealing with overlapping CSS rules and ugly inlined Javascript logic, external scripts and the old fashioned syntax.

-Also makes harder to re-use view elements since having logic as string is prone to error and less fun.
-You can use React.js for small parts of the application but needs a lot of Webpack configuration, sharing logic is a little harder and connecting different components is kind of hacky.
+This also makes harder to re-use view elements since having logic as string is prone to error and less fun.
+You can use React.js for small parts of the application but requires a lot of Webpack configuration.
+Sharing logic is a little harder and connecting different components is feels _hacky_.

 ### Building your own SSR rendering app

-We wanted to keep the business logic and single source of truth in the server (yes the Ethereum Blockchain is the real source of truth but sometimes you need a centralized database as an intermediare).
+We wanted to keep the business logic and single source of truth in the server (the Ethereum Blockchain is the real source of truth but sometimes you need a centralized database as an intermediare).

-So we can use React.js only to generate views after all the logic is computed and validated by the server.
+ We should use React.js only to generate views after all the logic is computed and validated by the server.
 The advantages of this approach are:

 * Keep the client-side Javascript code lightweight and only for views.
 * Use the technologies you are familiar with in the server.